alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 When I ask `WKWebView` to load my page, it's getting shoved in a queue of background tasks, but nothing is picking up that queue.
 I don't fully understand what I did next, but I think I've got the gist of the problem.

-I had another look at newzealandpaul's code, and I found [some lines](https://github.com/newzealandpaul/webarchiver/blob/4d04669a9cb3f8a7e5ab492e7c3a4175b5586ac5/KBWebArchiver.m#L214-L222) that look a bit like they're solving this problem:
+I had another look at newzealandpaul's code, and I found [some lines](https://github.com/newzealandpaul/webarchiver/blob/4d04669a9cb3f8a7e5ab492e7c3a4175b5586ac5/KBWebArchiver.m#L214-L222) that look a bit like they're solving the same problem.
+I think the `NSRunLoop` is doing work that's on that background queue, and it's waiting until the page has finished loading:

 ```objectivec
 // Wait until the site has finished loading.